Metaform/edc-aas/README.md

 ![](./runtime.operation.png)

 The Initial Provisioning step is performed once to discover IDS datasets, establish one or more contract negotiations, and start one or more transfer processes.
 When the transfer processes are started, the provider connector will send a start messages containing an IDS `dataAddress` (an EDC EDR).
-The data addresses will be stored by contract id and made available to the `DataPlane`.
+The data addresses will be stored by dataset id in a `TokenRegistry`.
 The transfer processes are non-finite and will remain in the STARTED state indefinitely.

-At this point, a Client App can issue requests for AAS assets by interacting directly with the `DataPlane` and providing the associated contract id and AAS asset id.
-Note that obtaining the contract id may require resolving and selecting one or more contract ids by IDS dataset id (obtained from the AAS Registry).
-The IDS dataset id alone is not sufficient since more than one contract may exist for a given asset.
-The `DataPlane` will resolve the EDR associated with the contract id and route the request to the correct provider connector.
+At this point, a Client App can issue requests for AAS assets by interacting directly with the `TokenRegistry` and `DataPlane`.
+In the case where multiple EDRs are returned, the client will need to select one or delegate to an operator.

-> Note that the above architecture requires a small, custom data plane API.
+> Note that the above architecture requires a token registry and a small, custom data plane API.
 This API will be implemented as an EDC Data Plane extension.
-It will be possible to support the same
-> API in a custom data plane implementation.

 ### RBAC Security